Skip to content

 17. Offer valuable blog content

 Your blog is a reflection of your industry expertise.
 The higher the quality of your posts, the more likely people will be to follow you.
-Including CTAs on your blog for readers to enter their emails to receive updates when new posts go live can help grow your email list.
+Including CTAs on your blog for updates when new posts go live can help grow your email list.

 18. Send out a newsletter